• Home

 You know what, Jamie, you’re right!
 It IS a form of bullying and we have to stand up for our girls!

-2. Leslie H (tripswithtykes) says
+2. Leslie H (tripswithtykes) Avatar

 Excellent post and so true!
 As I type this, I can hear my own 5 year old playing with her paper dolls saying “you need a necklace.
 All girls deserve a necklace.” 😉 But this weekend she’ll strap on her toy tool belt to help Daddy with some home improvement around the house.
 Either is a valid choice that should be celebrated!